JulienSaliesEpitech/MUL_my_rpg_2018/README.md

 # MUL_my_rpg_2018
-Epitech project : Create an RPG
+Epitech project : 2D video games, inspired by the old fantasy final.
+Developed in C thanks to the CSFML lib.

 The goal of our game it's to restore peace on the Aliris island.